New Year's Concert by the Vienna Philharmonic

 The New Year's Concert by the Vienna Philharmonic combines the best of the best: The cheerfully lively, but also somewhat reflective program of music with compositions by the Strauss dynasty and its contemporaries, ensures a good start to the still young year.
 The most Viennese music ever written is performed, from the waltz to the polka, interpreted with artistically value.

 Musical ambassadors of Austria

 The musicians play right at the top of the league of leading international orchestras - they are the Vienna Philharmonic.
 The conductors are also amongst the best in the world.
-A different conductor is invited each year, including Daniel Barenboim (2014), Zubin Mehta (2015), Mariss Jansons (2016), Gustavo Dudamel (2017) and Riccardo Muti (2018).
+A different conductor is invited each year, including Mariss Jansons (2016), Gustavo Dudamel (2017), Riccardo Muti (2018) and Christian Thielemann (2019).

 The New Year's Concert is held in the Musikverein, the center of classical music for music fans in Vienna.
 The Grand Hall is also called the Golden Hall.
 It is considered to be not only one of the most beautiful halls in the world, but also one of the best in terms of acoustics.
 For the New Year's Concert, the hall, which is built in the historical style based on the model of antiquity, is decorated with wonderful flower arrangements.
 Columns, caryatids and gable reliefs create the impression that a temple of music has been created here.

 Open-air New Year's Concert